drumman22/WizAutoCE/README.md

 - Hotkey (MouseButton4) for interacting with NPCs
 - Automatically opens and closes cheat engine
-- Provides a (optional) simple auto injector/open script on launch
+- Provides a (optional) simple auto injector/open script for cheat engine

 Any other hotkeys using cheat engine should be setup on that program seperately.